-This means maintaining a dust and fume-free workplace through the removal of solid particles (particulates), liquid droplets (usually aerosols or mists) and vapours or gases (fume).
-This is critical, because the health consequences for employees working in a hazardous environment can be significant and permanent.
+This means maintaining a dust and fume-free workplace through the removal of solid particles (particulates), liquid droplets (usually aerosols or mists) and vapors or gases (fume).
+This is critical because the health consequences for employees working in a hazardous environment can be significant and permanent.

 Approximately 12,000 deaths each year are due to occupational respiratory diseases, about two-thirds of which are due to asbestos-related diseases or chronic obstructive pulmonary disease (COPD).

 Work related lung illnesses (occupational respiratory disease) include asbestosis, silicosis, COPD, asthma, emphysema and lung cancer.

 Fume extraction matters